FabianGosebrink/offering-solutions-html/homepage/content/trainings/angular-architecture-with-nx.md

 ---
-title: Angular Architecture with NX
+title: Angular Architecture with NX Workshop
 description: Build large scale enterprise web applications with Angular and NX.
-image: landing/development.jpg
+image: trainings/angulararchitecture.png
 category: training
+logos: ['trainings/angulararchitecture.png']
 ---

 To build up scalable, maintainable and extendable architectures with an Angular application working with a nx workspace is the best option to use.